-Class P Uni Class P Unit Awards(1)
+Class P Unit Awards(1)

-Name Number of Shares of Common Stock Underlying Class P Units(#)(2)(3) Shares of Shares of Common Stock Common Underlying Under Class P Cla Shares of Common Stock Underlying Class P Class P Shares of Common St Underlying Class P
+Name Number of Market Valu Class P Units(#)(2)(3) Class P Units

-Mac Armstrong 714,502 \$ 10,717,530
+Mac Armstrong 5,344,828

-Heath Fisher 345,727 \$ 5,185,905
+Heath Fisher 2,586,207

-Jon Christianson 115,242 \$ 1,728,630
+Jon Christianson 862,069

 - (1) Our then-sole stockholder, GC Palomar Investor LP ("GCPI"), adopted a 2014 Management Incentive Plan (in the form of profits interests) on February 12, 2014 under which certain of our officers and employees received Class P Units in GCPI.
 The Management Incentive Plan was designed such that Class P unit holders only realized value upon the occurrence of liquidity events meeting requisite financial thresholds after the other partners of GCPI recovered their initial cash investment.
 The Class P unit holders had no voting rights. - (2) The Class P units were subject to multiple vesting provisions with 50% of the awards subject to vesting in equal annual installments beginning on February 12, 2015 and 50% of the awards subject to performance-based vesting.
-All vesting was conditioned upon continued employment.
-All of the awards were subject to the performance condition of the occurrence of a liquidity event described in footnote (1) above in order to realize value.
-If terminated for cause, all Class P units would have been forfeited. - (3) On March 15, 2019, we modified the 2014 Management Incentive Plan by eliminating the requirement of a liquidity event to occur for the holders of Class P units to realize value.
-The vesting of all Class P units was fully accelerated and the holders' relative Class P distribution percentages were determined based upon the number of Class P units held relative to the total number of Class P units outstanding.
-GCPI then distributed all 17,000,000 shares of our common stock held by it to its partners, including the Class P unit holders, based on those distribution percentages.
-This table reflects the number of shares of our common stock distributed in respect of the Class P units held by our named executive officers that were outstanding as of December 31, 2018 and issued pursuant to this distribution described above. - (4) We did not record stock-based compensation expense related to the grants of Class P units for the year ended December 31, 2018 and 2017 because no liquidity events were probable of occurring.
-The market value of the Class P Units as of December 31, 2018 and 2017, is provided for illustrative purposes only by multiplying the number of shares of common stock underlying the Class P units held by Messrs.
-Armstrong, Fisher and Christianson by the offering price of \$15.00.
+All vesting is conditioned upon continued employment.
+All of the awards are subject to the performance condition of occurrence of a liquidity event described in footnote (1) above in order to realize value.
+If terminated for cause, all Class P units will be forfeit. - (3) On March 15, 2019, we modified the 2014 Management Incentive Plan by eliminating the requirement of a liquidity event to occur for the holders of Class P units to realize value.
+All Class P units were accelerated and the holders' Class P distribution percentages were determined.
+GCPI then distributed the shares of our common stock to all of its partners, including the Class P unit holders, based on those distribution percentages as part of the domestication transactions.
+Pursuant to this distribution, Mr. Armstrong received 714,502 shares of common stock, Mr. Fisher received 345,727 shares of common stock and Mr. Christianson received 115,242 shares of common stock in exchange for their Class P units. - (4) We did not record stock-based compensation expense related to the grants of Class P units for the year ended December 31, 2018 or 2017 because no liquidity events were probable of occurring.
+The market value of the Class P Units as of December 31, 2018, is provided for illustrative purposes only by multiplying the number of shares of common stock received by Messrs.
+Armstrong, Fisher and Christianson with respect to their respective Class P units in the distribution of shares of our common stock by GCPI to its partners by the assumed offering price of \$ , the midpoint of the estimated offering price range set forth on the cover page of this prospectus.